-Hong Kong is a vibrant city of 7 million people known as an international business, trade, tourist and financial centre.
+Hong Kong is a vibrant city of 7 million people and is known as an international business, trade, tourist and financial centre.

-The economy is characterised by limited import restrictions, free trade, a low and simple taxation system and a robust legal system similar to Australia’s.
+Hong Kong’s economy is characterised by limited import restrictions, free trade, a low and simple taxation system, and a robust legal system similar to Australia’s.

 Hong Kong is heavily reliant on imports, with over 90% of food and beverages sourced from other countries.

 - dairy products

 Hong Kong is also a significant entry port for re-exporting to mainland China.

 Hong Kong is a top 5 source market for foreign direct investment (FDI) into Queensland.
 Hong Kong is also a hub for outbound FDI from mainland China.
 Increasingly, investors based in Hong Kong are partnering or forming consortiums/alliances with mainland China entities for offshore investment projects.
 Investors are increasingly sophisticated, and competition is fierce from other international markets seeking investment from Hong Kong.